florin-git/E-Farmers/insertions_service/README.md

-- All the needed npm packages should be installed, but if you have some problems you can find the packages I installed in the file `react_packages.txt`.
+- All the needed npm packages should be loaded in `package.json`, but if you have some problems you can find the packages I installed in the file `react_packages.txt`.
 I used React v **17.0.0**.

+- In order to run the app you should move to the `frontened` folder.
+Here, apply the following steps.

+- The React app also needs its `node_modules` folder with the used packages.
+However, that folder is ignored on GitHub, therefore you need to retrieve it by running: `npm i`

+- If you get some warnings simply run: `npm audit fix --force`

-- Start React server (you have to be in the `frontened` folder): `npm start`
+- Start React server: `npm start`

 ## Best Practises
 I strongly suggest to install the following VSCode Extensions: